Buying real estate in Nagoya?

 What's the median and average house price in Nagoya as of 2026?

-At the median price of around 34 million yen in Nagoya, a buyer can realistically expect a used 3LDK or 4LDK wooden house (around 100 square meters of living space) in a suburban ward like Moriyama-ku or Midori-ku, typically 15 to 30 years old and within walking distance of a train station.
+At the median price of about 34 million yen in Nagoya, you can realistically expect a used detached house with 3 to 4 rooms (a 3LDK or 4LDK in Japanese listing terms), probably 10 to 25 years old, on a modest plot of around 100 square meters of land, in a well-connected suburban ward like Nakagawa-ku or Moriyama-ku.

 What's the cheapest livable house budget in Nagoya as of 2026?

-These cheapest livable houses in Nagoya are usually found in outer wards like Minato-ku (which has an industrial character in parts), Nakagawa-ku (a more suburban family area), and parts of Moriyama-ku and Midori-ku where there is more detached housing supply and less central-city premium.
+These cheapest livable houses in Nagoya are usually found in outer wards like Minato-ku (which has an industrial, port-side character), Nakagawa-ku (a more suburban, family-oriented area), and parts of Moriyama-ku or Midori-ku that are farther from major train stations.

 Wondering what you can get?
 We cover all the buying opportunities at different budget levels in Nagoya here.